skovnats/SVE-Systemic-Verification-Engineering/Community/20092025_David_vs_GOLIATH_JulianRoepcke/README.md

 * **SIP symbolic probability table**
   → `symbolic_probabilities_nato_urkaine_russia.png`
-* PDF of the full challenge post.
+* PDF of the full challenge post & related S.V.E. papers.

 This folder records the invitation to a transparent, method-based dialogue that was not accepted.